knbknb/find-emoji-dik/README.md

 ### Helper Scripts

 Take a look at the files in the `static/` directory of this repo, e.g., to see how to create a Virtualenv.

+## TODO

+- Keep refactoring the code, e.g., to make it more modular.
+- Make it a script that polls mastodon account of the @mobydick  bot account every n minutes, and posts new toots to our account.
+  - Make sure it doesn't post the same toot several times.
+  - Clearly handle edge-case when a text fragment was not found in the book (e.g. when punctuation or whitespace differences are interfering)
+  - Properly reply to the original toot, so that the thread is kept intact.
+- Rewrite this script with other LLMs, with other books, with other bots.
+- Translate the whole book into emojis, and post it to all social networks.